On the correspondence from Bayesian log-linear modelling to logistic regression modelling with $g$-priors: Correspondence from log-linear to logistic regression models

 This also follows from Theorem 1, which states that when $\bflambda | g \sim N(\bfm_{\lambda}, g \Sigma_{\lambda})$, the conditional prior for $\bfbeta$ is $\bfbeta | g \sim N(\bfm_{\beta}, g \Sigma_{\beta})$.

-\underline{Considering a flat prior on the intercept:} When the g-prior is utilized, it is common to assign a locally uniform Jeffreys prior ($\propto 1$) on the intercept, after the covariate columns of the design matrix have been centered to ensure orthogonality with the intercept (Liang et al., 2008).
+When the $g$-prior is utilized, it is common to assign a locally uniform Jeffreys prior ($\propto 1$) on the intercept, after the covariate columns of the design matrix have been centered to ensure orthogonality with the intercept (Liang et al., 2008).
 If one decides to adopt the approach where a flat prior is assigned to the intercept in both log-linear and logistic formulations, the correspondence between log-linear and logistic regression breaks, but only with regard to the intercept of the logistic regression.
-The prior on the log-linear intercept does not have a bearing on the implied prior for the logistic regression parameters, as the log-linear intercept does not contribute to the formation of the logistic regression parameters; see Section 1.
-After assigning a flat prior on the intercept of the log-linear model, all $\bfbeta$ parameters (including the intercept) are still Normal as linear combinations of Normal random variables, and the distribution of $\bfbeta$ is the one given by Theorem 1; see additional material in the proof of Theorem 1.
+The prior on the log-linear intercept does not have a bearing on the implied prior for the logistic regression parameters, because the log-linear intercept does not contribute to the formation of the logistic regression parameters, as described in Section 1.
+After assigning a flat prior on the intercept of the log-linear model, all $\bfbeta$ parameters (including the intercept) are still Normal as linear combinations of Normal random variables, and the distribution of $\bfbeta$ is the one given by Theorem 1.
+For details see the additional material in the proof of Theorem 1 in the Appendix.
 For an illustration, see Table 3 in Section 4.2.

+Closed form expressions for the posterior distribution of the parameters of a generalized linear model do not exist.
+However, it is known (O'Hagan and Forster 2004) that a Normal approximation applies.
+Consider a $g$-prior for the parameters $\bfgamma$ of the generalized linear model, $\zeta(\bfmu)=X_d \bfgamma$, so that, for fixed $g$,